cnvrg/fine-tune-bert-sentiment-analysis-blueprint/ft-fine-tune/README.md

 The library trains a sentiment analysis model on given labeled data and produces a prediction model and a tokenizer.
 By default the library needs the receive a single path (--input_filename) for a local file.
-The library performs fine-tuning of the pre-trained bert model from huggingface with its associated tokenizer.
+The library performs fine-tuning of the pre-trained bert model from huggingface with ts associated tokenizer.

 ## How To Run